-Dr. Allison Arwady, MD, MPH, has been nominated as Commissioner of the Chicago Department of Public Health (CDPH) by Mayor Lori E. Lightfoot.
-Dr. Arwady has been serving as Acting Commissioner of CDPH since June 2019, and Mayor Lightfoot will submit her appointment for City Council approval.
-Dr. Arwady started at CDPH in 2015 and served as Chief Medical Officer before being named Commissioner in September 2019.
+Dr. Allison Arwady, MD, MPH, is the Commissioner of the Chicago Department of Public Health (CDPH).
+Dr. Arwady started at CDPH in 2015 and served as Chief Medical Officer before being confirmed by the City Council as Commissioner in January, 2020.
 As Chief Medical Officer she oversaw the disease control, environmental health, emergency preparedness, and behavioral health divisions.
-In that role, she has worked on disease outbreaks, immunization promotion, tuberculosis response, lead poisoning prevention, substance misuse, and more.
+She has worked on disease outbreaks, immunization promotion, tuberculosis response, lead poisoning prevention, substance misuse, and more.
 Prior to CDPH, she worked for the U.S. Centers for Disease Control and Prevention (CDC) as an Epidemic Intelligence Service officer.
 In that role, she focused on outbreak response, including international work on Ebola and Middle East Respiratory Syndrome.
 While based at the Illinois Department of Public Health, she responded to disease outbreaks across the state.
 She has a bachelor’s degree from Harvard University, a master’s degree in public health from Columbia University, and completed medical school and clinical training at Yale University.
 She is a board-certified internal medicine physician and pediatrician, and continues to see primary care patients weekly.

 President of the Chicago Board of Health